deepgram-devs/dg-translation-chrome-ext/README.md

 [Contribution](./CONTRIBUTING.md) guidelines for more information.

 ## Getting Started
-For this project, you'll need a Deepgram API Key, which you can get [here](https://console.deepgram.com/signup?jump=keys).
+### Install the extension

 Before you get started, [learn how to load an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

 - Run `yarn` to install the dependencies.
+- Run `yarn build`.
+- To load this extension unpacked, navigate to `/dg-translation-chrome-ext/dist`.

+### Install for development
+For this project, you'll need a Deepgram API Key, which you can get [here](https://console.deepgram.com/signup?jump=keys).
+You can choose Admin or Owner for your API key.

+- Run `yarn` to install the dependencies.
 - Run `yarn start` to start in development mode.
-- To load this extension, navigate to `/dg-translation-chrome-ext/src`.
+- Load from the `dist` folder.
+- To run this extension, navigate to the tab you want transcribed.
+Open the extension, add your API key to the input, and click "Start Transcription".
+Make sure you select the tab you want transcribed and share the tab audio.

 ## Getting Help